 Two words are repeated in both psalms.
 “God (Elohim)” is found once in verses 7 & 13 and twice in verse 11.
 “Enemy/enemies” occurs in verses 12 & 13.
 In essence, David in this psalm is expressing his confidence that God will deliver him from all his foes.

-I. God declaring his sovereignty over Israel and her neighbors (7-9)
+I. God declares his sovereignty over Israel and her neighbors.
+(7-9)

 II.
-God’s servant confident that he will triumph over his enemies (10-13)
+God’s servant expresses confidence that he will triumph over his enemies.
+(10-13)

 David mentions several geographical locations both inside and outside the borders of the land God gave to Israel (vss.
 7-10).
 For those within the borders of the land (vss.
 7 & 8), God expresses his ownership with a sense of loving relationship.
 For those outside the land, he declares his sovereign rule (vss.
 9 & 10).

 This reflects the difference between those who have a saving relationship with Christ and those who do not.
 Those who have personally trusted in the Son as their savior from sin become part of God’s eternal family, sons and daughters who know him as their loving heavenly Father.
-Those who have not can only relate to God as a powerful sovereign who will one day sit over them in judgment.
-A children’s Sunday School song sets forth this truth in very straightforward terms: “One door and only one, and yet its sides are two: / inside and outside; on which side are you? // One door and only one, and yet its sides are two: / I’m on the inside.
+Those who have not put their faith in Messiah can only relate to God as a powerful sovereign who will one day preside over their judgment.
+A children’s song many learned in Sunday School sets forth this truth in very clear terms: “One door and only one, and yet its sides are two. / Inside and outside, on which side are you? // One door and only one, and yet its sides are two. / I’m on the inside.
 On which side are you?”